 To help preserve the maritime heritage of King’s Lynn and promote it through the restoration and public use of a historic boat.

-The 1900 King’s Lynn-built Baden Powell is being restored and will be exhibited and used prominently on King’s Lynn waterfront.
+The 1900 King’s Lynn-built Baden Powell is now rebuilt and will be exhibited and used each summer.
+She can be seen at the pontoons off the South Quay on the King’s Lynn waterfront.

 To keep her in sound condition for future generations to enjoy.